17 Signs You Were Raised by a Narcissistic Mother

 They often feel they must give in to others in order to have a relationship, because that is how they were treated as children.
 They may be attracted to others who trigger their wounds and can sometimes get into relationships with narcissists.
 Drawn to the tiny crumbs of affection offered by those who may initially appear to be devoted, they are extremely vulnerable to being exploited.

-9. Depression and anxiety
+11. Depression and Anxiety

 Depression and anxiety are the result of the deeper wounds to your sense of self.
 Survivors of narcissistic parenting can be left with a host of issues in adulthood, including problems with relationships.
 Due to a lack of agency and feelings of helplessness, children of narcissists can get depressed, feeling like there is nothing they can do to improve their lives.